ocharles/blog/posts/2012-08-05-announcing-raskell.md

 ## Why Not Hackage?

 An obvious question is why not just add this to Hackage directly?
-I would love to do this, but I mostly wanted to do this as a prototype to guage if the project is even useful.
+I would love to do this, but I mostly wanted to do this as a prototype to gauge if the project is even useful.
 I'm definitely up for working with Hackage maintainers on integrating this proper, and will certainly give this data over if that does happen.